mobify/mobifyjs/www/v2/docs/index.md

 ## What is Mobify.js?

-Mobify.js is a library for adapting websites across a number of different kinds of devices.
-Core to Mobify.js is its ability to capture and  manipulate the DOM before any resources have downloaded, which unlocks the ability to do resource control, conditional loading, image resizing, javascript  concatination and more.
+Mobify.js is an open source library for improving the performance of responsive sites, and/or for creating new responsive experiences using Adaptive Templating.
+Core to Mobify.js is the ability to capture and manipulate the DOM before any resources have downloaded, which unlocks the ability to do resource control, conditional loading, image resizing, javascript  concatination and more.